TomiVidal99/mlang/README.md

 ### _Reference_ or _Keyword_ not found

-If a reference or a keyword it's not found and it should because it's defined by default by the language you simply add it in _'./src/data/completionData.ts'_ if it's a **function**, if it's a **keyword** _'./src/parser/grammar.ts'_ in `COMMON_GRAMMAR`
+If a reference or a keyword it's not found and it should because it's defined by default by the language you simply add it in _'./src/data/completionKeywords.ts'_.

 ## Contributors